stacks-network/docs/src/pages/core/naming/manage.md

 ---
-description: 'Blockstack naming service (BNS)'
+title: Manage BNS Names
+description: This section teaches you how to manage your namespace.
 ---

 # Manage BNS Names

-This section teaches you how to manage your namespace, it contains the following sections:
+This section teaches you how to manage your namespace.

 ## Overview of management